 Wonderland Trail Map (PDF)

 The Wonderland Trail Adventure (93 miles circumnavigating Mt.
 Rainier) is a serious trek to be considered only by skilled and trained individuals.
 The map waypoint shows the Wonderland trail starting at Longmire, with the trail over Rampart Ridge.
-This is solely because of the free shuttle service from Ashford to Longmire.
 In fact, there is no best starting point and no best direction.
-Hiking clockwise or counterclockwise are equally good.
+Hiking clockwise or counterclockwise is equally good.

 The following information was obtained from the National Park Service website.